szczyglis-dev/ultimate-chain-parser/README.md

       ],
     ];
 ```
-**- regex_ignore_before** - List of regular expressions that, if matched( before apply "replace_filter_before"), will skip the matched data block.
+**- regex_ignore_before** - array, A list of regular expressions that, if matched( before apply "replace_filter_before"), will skip the matched data block.
 Is used to ignore blocks matching the given pattern.
 You can enter many, in text form each expression on a new line, or directly in the array.

   *Syntax:* /REGEX/ (per line)